Overton Brooks: Service on the Armed Services and Astronautics Committees

-The Overton Brooks Veterans Administration Medical Center at 510 East Stoner Street in Shreveport south of Interstate 20 and viewed from along the Clyde Fant Parkway is named in his honor.
+Brooks served on the House Committee on Armed Services from 1947 to 1958.
+From his berth on the House Armed Services Committee, Brooks became a champion of veterans' causes.
+The Overton Brooks Veterans Administration Medical Center at 510 East Stoner Street in Shreveport south of I-Interstate 20 and viewed from along the Clyde Fant Parkway is named in his honor.